H7O/DB2RestAPI/README.md

 	"name": "John",
 }
 ```
-12. Send the request and you should see the following JDON respons:
+12. Send the request and you should see the following JSON respons:
 ```json

 [